geekcafe/GeekCafe.PiranhaCMS.ErrorRouting/readme.md

 etc
 ```

-Fallback, if it fails to find a valid path the folling template is used
+Fallback, if it fails to find a valid path the following basic internal template is used:

 ```c#
 CatchAllMessage = "" +